ello/roshi-docker/README.md

 # Start a Redis instance named my-redis and daemonize
 docker run --name my-redis -d redis

-# Start a Roshi server instance named my-roshi, linked to my-redis with an alias of redis_backend, exposing port 6302 to localhost
+# Start a Roshi server instance named my-roshi-server, linked to my-redis with an alias of redis_backend, exposing port 6302 to localhost
-docker run --name my-roshi --link my-redis:redis_backend -p 6302:6302 ello/roshi-server -redis.instances=redis_backend:6379
+docker run --name my-roshi-server --link my-redis:redis_backend -p 6302:6302 ello/roshi-server -redis.instances=redis_backend:6379

+# Start a Roshi walker instance named my-roshi-walker, linked to my-redis with an alias of redis_backend, exposing port 6060 to localhost for metrics
+docker run --name my-roshiwalker --link my-redis:redis_backend -p 6060:6060 ello/roshi-walker -redis.instances=redis_backend:6379

-# In another shell you can curl /metrics to see that it's running
+# In another shell you can curl /metrics to see that both are running
 curl localhost:6302/metrics
+curl localhost:6060/metrics

 # If you are using boot2docker
 curl "$(boot2docker ip):6302/metrics"
+curl "$(boot2docker ip):6060/metrics"
 ```

 The server image includes `EXPOSE 6302` (the default Roshi port), so container linking will work.